stuartZhang/patterns/src/functional/lenses.md

 Notice that both types have a customer ID number which corresponds to a person.
 How would a single function handle both records of different types?

-In Rust, a `struct` could represent each of these types, and a trait would have a `get_customer_id` function they would implement:
+In Rust, a type could represent each of these `struct`s, and a trait would have a `get_customer_id` function they would implement:

 ```rust